-During the current reporting period, we consulted with senior management of Simba and our controlled entities to share information, frame our expectations, raise awareness, and understand our combined approach to addressing and mitigating our modern slavery risks.
+During the current reporting period, we consulted with the senior management of Simba and our controlled entities to share information, frame our expectations, raise awareness, and understand our combined approach to addressing and mitigating our modern slavery risks.
 As part of the preparation and development of this statement, a working group comprising the Simba senior leadership/management team and the general managers of our Commercial, Retail and Business divisions of the Simba group, consulted in connection with the risk identification, assessment, and mitigation of our modern slavery risks.

-In FY20, we engaged an independent third party to support us in better assessing the inherent risks of modern slavery in our supply chains.
-Working closely with a consultant, we evaluated five areas of potential modern slavery risk across our supply chains: forced labour, child labour, debt bondage, forced marriage, and human trafficking.
+In this reporting period, we continued to engage with an independent third party to support us in better assessing the inherent risks of modern slavery in our supply chains.
+Working closely with this consultant, we evaluated the five areas of potential modern slavery risk across our supply chains that we had previously identified in previous reporting periods: forced labour, child labour, debt bondage, forced marriage, and human trafficking.
 To determine our exposure to these five categories of risk, we examined the inherent country and industry risks associated with our key tier 1 suppliers.

-While our risk assessment was limited to tier 1 suppliers, in evaluating inherent risk we considered at a high level the risk profiles of many of our tier 2 suppliers by identifying the key components of our products.
+While our risk assessment was limited to tier 1 suppliers, in evaluating inherent risk we considered at a high level the risk profiles of many of our identified tier 2 suppliers as well.